roverwing/RoverWingLibrary/docs/top.rst

-RoverWing top contains three NeoPixel LEDs, which are connected to the NeoPixel output port of RoverWing and can be controlled using functions described in :ref:`neopixel`.
+RoverWing top contains three NeoPixel LEDs, which are connected to the NeoPixel output port of RoverWing and can be controlled using functions described in :ref:`neopixel` section.
 These LEDs have indices 1 through 3 (right to left).
 For example, to turn the middle LED red and the two outer green, you can use
 ::